jbarndt/fcbh-dataset-io/README.md

 The audio is recorded from these scripts into chapter files with timestamps that mark the beginning and end of each script segment.

+Sqlite is the data store to hold the text, and encodings.
+It is much higher performance than any server based relational database as long a multiple concurrent writes are not needed.
+And they are not because each project has its own database.

-Using the python module Aeneas, we process each chapter to obtain a list of timestamps that mark the beginning and end of each script line, verse, or word.
+Using the python module **Aeneas**, we process each chapter to obtain a list of timestamps that mark the beginning and end of each script line, verse, or word.

 Using a speech to text module for the language being processed, the generated text is used to test the correctness of the audio.
+Possible speech to text tools include: **Whisper** - from OpenAI and **MMS** - from Meta.

+Comparison of source text to generated speech to text is done using **Diff-Match-Patch** from Google.

-The audio data is converted into Mel-Frequency Cepstral Coefficients (MFCCs) using the python module librosa.
+The audio data is converted into Mel-Frequency Cepstral Coefficients (MFCCs) using the python module **librosa**.
 This output is then broken up into script line length, or verse length, or word length segments using the timestamps found by Aeneas.

-FastText from Meta is used to create a word encoding of all of the available text in each language to be processed.
-BERT and Word2Vect are two other tools that could also be used.
+**FastText** from Meta is used to create a word encoding of all of the available text in each language to be processed. **BERT** from Google and **Word2Vec** from Gemsys are two other tools that could also be used.

-Using a lexicon that provides equivalent meanings in each language, and other languages, these language encodings are used to create a single multilingual encoding that will be used for both languages.
+Using a lexicon that provides equivalent meanings in each language, and other languages, multiple language encodings will be used to create a single multilingual encoding that will be used for both languages.
-There are a few possible solutions to Facebook's MUSE, Google's mBERT, Google's Universal Sentence Encoder (USE), or Byte Pair Encoding (BPE) and Sentence Piece.
+There are a few possible solutions to Facebook's **MUSE**, Google's **mBERT**, Google's Universal Sentence Encoder (USE), or Byte Pair Encoding (BPE) and Sentence Piece.